Abdul Majid Hussein: Biography

 Abdulmajid Hussein was born Dire Dawa, Ethiopia.
-Hussein belonged to the Habr Awal subclan of the Isaaq.
+Hussein belonged to the Habr Awal subclan of the Isaaq, and specifically the Abdale-muse sub-clan.
+In the 1960s he attended highschool in Harar city, and was schoolmates with former Federal Supreme Court of Ethiopia president Kemal Bedri.
 In 1992, he was a senior government economist, and worked towards opening the Ethiopian economy to the free market.
 In 1995, he became the leader of Ethiopian Somali Democratic League (ESDL) party in the Somali Region of Ethiopia, and was the victim of an assassination attempt during turmoils against Somalia's Al-Itihaad al-Islamiya.
 By 1998, he had served in the government for 7 years, and was serving as Minister of Telecommunications and Transport of Ethiopia.
 In 2001, he was appointed as the Ethiopian ambassador to the UN, a job he had refused in 1998.